Chapultepec Peace Accords: Civil War

 The Salvadoran Civil War began on October 15, 1979, with the 1979 Salvadoran coup d'état which overthrew President Carlos Humberto Romero.
-The coup has covert support from the United States, who wished to prevent Humberto Romero's government from falling to left-wing militant groups in the country, the same fate as did the regime of Anastasio Somoza Debayle in Nicaragua.
+The coup had covert support from the United States, who wished to prevent Romero's government from falling to left-wing militant groups in the country, the same fate as did the regime of Anastasio Somoza Debayle in Nicaragua.

 The coup of 1979 allowed for the rise of militant left-wing groups in the country.
-The five largest groups, Farabundo Martí People's Forces of Liberation (FPL), Communist Party of El Salvador (PCES), National Resistance (RN), People's Revolutionary Army (ERP), and the Revolutionary Party of the Central American Workers – El Salvador (PRTC) to join forces on October 10, 1980, nearly one year after the coup, to form the Farabundo Martí National Liberation Front (FMLN), the most prominent opposition force to the Salvadoran government throughout the Salvadoran Civil War.
+The five largest groups, Farabundo Martí People's Forces of Liberation (FPL), Communist Party of El Salvador (PCES), National Resistance (RN), People's Revolutionary Army (ERP), and the Revolutionary Party of the Central American Workers – El Salvador (PRTC) joined forces on October 10, 1980, nearly one year after the coup, to form the Farabundo Martí National Liberation Front (FMLN), the most prominent opposition force to the Salvadoran government throughout the Salvadoran Civil War.
 The group was named after Farabundo Martí, the leader of the Communist Party during an uprising in 1932 which resulted in the massacre of 10,000 to 40,000 peasants under the rule of Maximiliano Hernández Martínez.

 The resulting civil war killed anywhere from 70,000 to 80,000 people and lasted twelve years from 1979 to 1992.
 After 10 years of war, more than one million people had been displaced out of a population of 5,389,000.
 40% of the homes of newly displaced people were completely destroyed and another 25% were in need of major repairs.
 Death squad activities further escalated in 1990, despite a U.N.
 Agreement on Human Rights signed July 26 by the Cristiani government and the FMLN.

 Previous peace process

 The Peace Accords were the result of a long negotiation process between the Government and the FMLN that had begun in the mid-1980s.
 The first meetings took place in Chalatenango on October 15, 1984, exactly 5 years after the start of the civil war.
 Further negotiations occurred in La Libertad on November 30, 1984.
 A third round of negotiations occurred in San Miguel on September 19, 1986.
-The last negotiations occurred in San Salvador on October 4, 1987 between President José Napoleón Duarte and government officials with delegates of the FMLN's leadership.
+The last negotiations occurred in San Salvador on October 4, 1987, between President José Napoleón Duarte and government officials with delegates of the FMLN's leadership.
 Despite the attempts to establish peace and end the war, none of them succeeded and the war dragged on.

 Chalatenango

 On October 16, 1984, the first round of negotiations occurred in La Palma, Chalatenango.
 The meeting resulted in the "La Palma Joint Communiqué."
-The Government delegation was made up of the President, José Napoleón Duarte, while the guerrilla delegation was headed by Dr. Guillermo Manuel Ungo, a former member of the Revolutionary Government Junta, with Monsignor Arturo Rivera y Damas, Archbishop of San Salvador, acting as a mediator.
+The Government delegation was made up of the President, José Napoleón Duarte, while the guerrilla delegation was headed by Dr. Guillermo Ungo, a former member of the Revolutionary Government Junta, with Monsignor Arturo Rivera y Damas, Archbishop of San Salvador, acting as a mediator.
 The statement was brief and vague; without firm agreements and with the sole achievement of constituting a political rapprochement.